HigherOrderCO/HVM/README.md

 (λx.(x x) λf.λx.(f (f x)))
 ```

-It is, though, Turing complete, and covers a wide subset of the λ-calculus,
+It is, though, Turing complete, so you could implement a full λ-calculus interpreter
+on it - that limitation only addresses built-in closures.
+Keep in mind many popular
+languages don't include the full λ-calculus either; Rust, for example, has a much
+more limited subset, due to the borrow system.
+That said, HVM covers a wide class
-including terms such as the Y-combinator, church encodings (including algorithms
+of λ-terms, including the the Y-combinator, church encodings (even algorithms
 like addition, multiplication and exponentiation), as well as arbitrary
 datatypes (both native and scott encoded) and recursion.